 University Facilities Bob Blevins, Director of Facilities (601) 318 - 6155 Residence Life Jared Ackley, Director of Housing (601) 318 - 6102 Student Affairs Valerie Bridgeforth, VP for Student Affairs (601) 318 - 6188

 Future Improvements

 All new construction will have fire alarms and fire sprinklers.
-All existing residence halls that do not have centrally monitored addressable fire alarms will have them installed during the upcoming year if resources are available.
+All existing residence halls without centrally monitored addressable fire alarms will have them installed during the upcoming year if resources are available.